wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 ### Benchmarks

-All the benchmarks shown below were conducted on an Apple M2 Pro using nightly `rustc 1.93.0-nightly (1be6b13be 2025-11-26)` via the [Wasmi benchmarks](https://github.com/wasmi-labs/wasmi-benchmarks) at [this revision](https://github.com/wasmi-labs/wasmi-benchmarks/tree/b9385cae9bfb8cf84dbb13996d0b948ca5826b53).
+All the benchmarks shown below were conducted on an Apple M2 Pro using `rustc 1.91.1` via the [Wasmi benchmarks](https://github.com/wasmi-labs/wasmi-benchmarks) at [this revision](https://github.com/wasmi-labs/wasmi-benchmarks/tree/b9385cae9bfb8cf84dbb13996d0b948ca5826b53).

 | | |